Charleston Longshoreman Lawyer Near Me

-Our community’s longshore and harbor workers spend long days laboring on docks, piers and terminals.
-Due to the physically demanding nature of the job and exposure to the elements, injuries are common in the maritime industries.
+Due to the physically demanding nature of the job and exposure to the elements, on the job injuries are quite common in the maritime industries.

 The Longshore and Harbor Workers’ Compensation Act offers provision for medical care, compensation and vocational rehabilitation to employees who are injured while:

 - Working on the navigable waters of the United States

 - Working in adjoining areas, such as docks, terminals, piers, wharves, loading/unloading zones

 Notes: Under the LHWCA, “injury” includes illness, occupational disease and hearing loss that occur as a result of employment.

 This federal law also provides survivor benefits to dependents if a maritime accident results in, or contributes to, the worker’s death.
 A private insurance company or the self-insured employer usually pay these benefits.

 Common Benefits of the Longshore and Harbor Workers' Compensation Act (LHWCA)